Keys at a Glance

 Art, music, science, theatre arts, athletics, technology, invention, social and emotional learning, library, world language, health and wellness, robotics, outdoor education, design thinking…

 Harkening from across the globe and up and down The Peninsula, Keys families are connected by a shared purpose.
 We are truly here for each other and our children.
 Administrators, teachers and families work in partnership, maintaining open channels of communication as we strive toward the common goal – to see each student thriving as a student and a person.

 Our diverse, inviting, and down-to-earth community is one of our greatest strengths.
-Focused around family and fun, community events both within and across grade levels form the foundation of lifelong friendships, for students and parents alike.
-Our active and inclusive parent association (Keys School Association) organizes a wide-range of community events including both casual playdates in the park for each grade to all-school events such as Skate Night, Picnics, House Extravaganza and Book Week.
+Focused around family and fun, community events both within and across grade levels form the foundation of lifelong friendships, for students and families alike.
+Our active and inclusive family/guardian association (Keys School Association) organizes a wide-range of community events including both casual playdates in the park for each grade to all-school events such as Skate Night, Fall and Spring Picnics, and our all-school Halloween Parade.
 We welcome not only parents, but grandparents and special friends to share in our students’ special moments, including musical concerts, class plays, publishing parties, and other special celebrations.

 Volunteerism is key in building a strong school community, and we encourage all parents to participate throughout their time at Keys.
 From bringing snacks to a class party to serving as a Room Parent or Trustee, there are many opportunities to get involved both on and off campus.
 We encourage you to contribute in a way that best fits your style and schedule.

 After School Care